linroger/FinanceCompendium/II. Economics/International/International Economics/Part 7 - The Balance of Payments/Chapter 17 - Balance of Payments I Gains from Financial Globalization.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/87ac7c88-4759-4566-9a91-062430ca92dd/bef0533ac8b8193c1a47acb44689bb20f8d32798b5d76714d824b974d6803b7d.jpg)
 FIGURE 17-1

-# The Macroeconomics Of
+### The Macroeconomics of Hurricanes

-Hurricanes The figure shows the average response (excluding transfers) of investment, saving, and the current account in a sample of Caribbean and Central American countries in the years during and after severe hurricane damage.
+The figure shows the average response (excluding transfers) of investment, saving, and the current account in a sample of Caribbean and Central American countries in the years during and after severe hurricane damage.
 The responses are as expected: investment rises (to rebuild) and saving falls (to limit the fall in consumption); hence, the current account moves sharply toward deficit.

-Note: Transfers are excluded from saving and the current account, and the saving measure is calculated as  $ S - \text{NUT} = I + CA - \text{NUT} $ .
+**Note:** Transfers are excluded from saving and the current account, and the saving measure is calculated as $S - \text{NUT} = I + CA - \text{NUT}$.

-Source: John C. Bluehorn, 2005, "Hurricanes: Intertemporal Trade and Capital Shocks," Oxford Economics Working Paper No. 2005-241.
+**Source:** John C. Bluehorn, 2005, "Hurricanes: Intertemporal Trade and Capital Shocks," Oxford Economics Working Paper No. 2005-241.

 ■ consumption smoothing (steadying consumption when income fluctuates);
 ■ efficient investment (borrowing to build a productive capital stock); and